xcv-/hfind/README.md

 hfind
 =====

-Filtering and pruning by already works!
+Filtering and pruning already works!

 To run it,
 ```